Tracy Morgan Reveals He And Wife Role-Play As Rob & Chyna On Ellen DeGeneres

 Tracy Morgan told Ellen DeGeneres that he was doing much better since his recovery, so much so that he and his wife have been spicing it up in the bedroom, role-playing as Rob Kardashian and Blac Chyna.

-Tracey Morgan, 48, suffered a broken leg, broken ribs, and several head injuries in June of 2014 after his tour bus crashed with a Wal-Mart truck.
+Tracey Morgan, 48, suffered a broken leg, broken ribs, and several head injuries in June of 2014 after his tour bus crashed with a WalMart truck.
 The actor was left in a coma for two weeks.

 Lucky to call the supportive and beautiful @iammeganmorgan my wife! #anniversary